Makoto Shinkai’s Weathering With You Gets an English-Subbed Trailer

 Recent Comments

-- ChristopherLBennett on Elevator Pitch — Star Trek’s “Q & A” 21 mins ago

-- Cal on Them’s Good Eatin’! — Star Trek’s “The Trouble with Edward” 24 mins ago
+- ChristopherLBennett on Them’s Good Eatin’! — Star Trek’s “The Trouble with Edward” 1 min ago

-- Mate on Elevator Pitch — Star Trek’s “Q & A” 37 mins ago
+- JanaJansen on Elevator Pitch — Star Trek’s “Q & A” 2 hours ago

+- Caterina on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 2 hours ago

-- Sunspear on Elevator Pitch — Star Trek’s “Q & A” 43 mins ago
+- JanaJansen on Elevator Pitch — Star Trek’s “Q & A” 2 hours ago

-- Cynthia Ward on The Five Most Badass Vampires of All Time 49 mins ago

-- Sunspear on Elevator Pitch — Star Trek’s “Q & A” 55 mins ago
+- Mate on Elevator Pitch — Star Trek’s “Q & A” 2 hours ago

+- kkozoriz on Star Trek The Original Series Rewatch: “A Taste of Armageddon” 2 hours ago

-- ChristopherLBennett on Elevator Pitch — Star Trek’s “Q & A” 1 hour ago
+- JanaJansen on Elevator Pitch — Star Trek’s “Q & A” 3 hours ago

-- Sunspear on Ragnarok and Ruin — Thor: Ragnarok 1 hour ago

-- Sunspear on Elevator Pitch — Star Trek’s “Q & A” 1 hour ago
+- Mate on Elevator Pitch — Star Trek’s “Q & A” 3 hours ago